-With the rising costs of technology, it can be challenging for labs to purchase new equipment with cash.
-To make matters worse, budgets have shrank or frozen and fundraising and borrowing has become a much more arduous (and often fruitless) undertaking.
+With the rising costs of scientific technology, it can be challenging for labs to purchase new equipment using cash.
+To make matters worse, budgets have shrank or frozen and fundraising and borrowing has become a much more difficult—and often fruitless—undertaking.

-When there is no room in the budget to purchase instruments with cash, labs can try and rely on financing to get the equipment they need instead.
+When there is no room in the budget to purchase instruments with cash, you can try and rely on financing to get the equipment you need instead.
 But certain options, such as drawing on a line of credit or taking out a loan, aren’t always viable choices.
-Instead, laboratories can lease the equipment they need to scale operations or replace obsolete equipment.
+Instead, businesses can lease the equipment they need to scale operations or replace obsolete equipment.

-Not only can leasing give you access to the equipment you need to scale operations, accelerate R&D, and meet higher demand, it can provide companies with a way to maintain a positive cash flow, preserve working capital, and extend cash runway.
+Not only can leasing give you access to the equipment you need to scale operations, accelerate R&D, and meet higher demand, it can also provide your company with a way to maintain a positive cash flow, preserve working capital, and extend cash runway.

 In this article, we’ll review:

 Lease classification itself is guided using criteria laid out under accounting standards like ASC 842, published by the Financial Accounting Standards Board (FASB), and US Generally Accepted Accounting Principles (GAAP).

 Understanding each lease type will be critical for a few different reasons.
 The accounting methods used for each will impact your company’s taxes and financial reporting, and knowing the unique characteristics of each lease can make decision-making simpler when it’s time to sign a lease.
 If you’re interested, you can learn more about operating leases vs. capital leases.